The Planes of Development is the holistic framework that Dr Montessori used to build her vision of developmental psychology. It encompasses:

-Children usually come to Mahurangi Montessori Primary at age six, where they transition into their Second Plane of Development, having completed the First Plane at their Montessori pre-school.
+Children usually come to Pakiri Montessori at age six, where they transition into their Second Plane of Development, having completed the First Plane at their Montessori pre-school.

 Montessori teachers are often referred to as Guides because it’s their job to guide each child along their own learning path.
 They act as consultants to children on a one-on-one basis using a set of Montessori methods.